 Other factors that can impact the needed headcount, are global business support and language requirements, role complexity, industry, as well as the planned growth percentage overall.

 How do you prove ROI of your company’s investment, and sell the value of an extra headcount?

 If you can take a broad look at all of the different tasks and responsibilities that hit your team’s desk every month, it’s easier to uncover what’s less important.
-These tasks can be de-prioritized, or outsourced if there’s budget.
+These tasks can be de-prioritized, or outsourced if there’s a budget.

 Roles and Responsibilities